JMcVay4/GeoRondo/readme.txt

 KNOWN BUGS

-- Names do not display on the leaderboard.
+- Names do not display on the leaderboard
+- Play again button does not work

 FUTURE IDEAS

 - Add more questions
+- Button to clear leaderboard
 - Multiplayer mode/leaderboard